Hi there, love. I’m glad you’re here.

 We’re in this together, and I am for you.

-I am your encourager.
-I secure road signs with a hammer of vibrant hope, and clear the debris so they can be seen.
+I offer hope for you, my purpose-weary warrior, and help you see God’s absolute delight in your design.
 I walk and keep walking.
 Cheer and keep cheering.
 You see, I believe that you are hand-crafted by God for a life that is rich and vibrant and filled with stories.
-That’s why I invest, and dive deep to remind you of how beautifully you are designed.
+That’s why I invest, and dive deep to remind you of how beautifully you are formed.
 Consider our time together an ongoing conversation about life and love and what a powerful thing it is to be fully human, and yet still the image and likeness of our Creator.
 I cherish most the stories that I witness being written in the lives of women with the power to restore the breaches around them.
 God holds the pen in those stories, “That one—I hold her.
 And that one—she is My delight.
 And that one—never snatched away.”
 I share those stories with you—because those stories will be your story too, and I can’t wait to celebrate your story with the world.

 I am a mouthpiece of celebration for women.
 Redemption is our theme.